 Get the help you need today

 Together, we can work through whatever it is that brought you to seek help, and I can support you in making the changes you want to see in your life.
+Whatever issue or difficult feelings you may be experiencing, I guarantee you will be met with warmth, understanding and compassion.

 I am North London based however work with clients from anywhere in the UK via Zoom or telephone.
+Please keep scrolling to read more about me and how I work.

 Hello, I'm Victoria.
 If you're reading this it's very likely you are looking for help; if that's the case I'm very glad you found my website.
 Please take a read to find out a bit about me and my experience and feel free to get in touch.